MugilMs/MugilMs/README.md

 ### ⚔️ About Me

 - ✨ Building high-performance apps with **Flutter & React**
-- 🛡 Passionate about **cybersecurity precision & integrity**
+- 🛡 Focused on **cybersecurity precision & integrity**
 - 🔗 Exploring **Blockchain** for transparent systems
-- 🌅 Calm execution • Samurai mindset • Warrior discipline
+- 🌅 Calm execution • Samurai discipline • Warrior mindset
 - 🚀 I code for *impact*, not attention

 ---